hyttmi/cellframe-masternode-webui/README.md

   - `signed_blocks_today`: The number of blocks signed today
   - `signed_blocks_all`: A dictionary of all signed blocks (day, amount)
   - `autocollect_status`: The status of reward autocollection
-  - `autocollect_rewards`: The total rewards currently uncollected
+  - `autocollect_rewards`: The total autocollect rewards currently uncollected
   - `fee_wallet_tokens`: A list of token balances in the network's fee wallet
-  - `rewards`: A dict of rewards from last 7 days
+  - `rewards`: A dictionary of rewards from last 7 days

 ## Accessing data as JSON
 By default, this plugin has support for fetching all the important data from your node as JSON if you have `api_token` set in settings.
 Here's a sample code for fetching the data with Python: